nicosommi/gddify/README.md

 *Use cases?
 A lot.*
 Microservices, project bootstrapping, scaffolding (and with updates), among others.

 *Is it hard to learn?
-Not at all.*
-It's intuitive.
-It's just common sense.
+No.*
+It aims to be intuitive.
+It will require a mindset change and some time thinking about how are you going to build your components and blocks.
+But once that's done is common sense.
-Nothing else that the commands here and understanding the GDD approach.
+It will take some time to understand the commands here and the GDD approach.
 As this is a change in your current workflow it may be uncomfortable at the beginning, but you get used to it.
-The most advanced task you will need to do is to create a regular expressions.
+Technically speaking, the most advanced task you will need to do is to create a regular expressions for string replacement.
-But come on, if you want to be called a developer or even an advanced text-processor user, you should know how to create a regular expression!
-In complex cases it requires to think the regular expression very well, as well as how many place holders and stamps to include, to ignore, etc.
 If you don't know what that is go [here](http://nicosommi.com).

 *Is this different than yeoman?
 Absolutely.*
 Gddify is a tool for applying a development process aspect/practice that you can attach to your development process, like TDD/BDD (but with a different purpose).
-It's true that you may accomplish with GDD the same stuff that you previously did with yeoman, and it does not require ANY effort on building up a generator, it just requires you to provide meta information in the source code files by following the development process aspect.
-So in this way, you can just completely avoid efforts building up templates and generators, testing them properly, and creating complex updating processes.
-Also there are many other uses cases.
+You can just have code generation and refresh for free.

 *Does gdd use any template language to build concrete files?
 No.*
 You don't have to *learn* anything special.
 Read more why [here](http://nicosommi.com).